All About MICA

 Lyza Fennell, Managing Director

-In her early career, Lyza managed a Betsey Johnson boutique on the Upper West Side of Manhattan with sales revenue of over $1.5 million.
-She increased sales by 10-30% each month.
-Highlights of the job were visual merchandising, personal shopping, buying in the showroom, and assisting at fashion shows.
+Earlier in her career, Lyza managed a Betsey Johnson boutique on the Upper West Side of Manhattan, where she achieved remarkable success.
+Her efforts increased sales revenue by 10-30% each month, and she contributed to the boutique’s visual merchandising, personal shopping, buying in the showroom, and assisting at fashion shows.

 Elena Allee is an artist, mom, chocolatier, and farmer, originally from New York City and Vermont, currently settled and working in Western Massachusetts, having arrived there via Oakland, the Central Coast, and Los Angeles, California, where, concomitant with her studio practice, she had a clothing label, designed theater sets, and ran a nightclub/alternative theater space among other endeavors.